colincoghill/oasisqe/README.md

 system active to be useful to other people.

-This code has been developed mostly under the auspices of The University of Auckland, and is used successfully by us.
+This code has been developed mostly under the auspices of The University of Auckland, and is used successfully by them.
 The University does not, however, otherwise endorse it or commit to any support of other users.

 Feel free to download the software, as it is, and try it out.
 If you find it useful, use it!